WHAT IS IT?

 ### Duration of infectiousness

 How long is a person infected before they either recover or die?
 This length of time is essentially the virus's window of opportunity for transmission to new hosts.
 In this model, duration of infectiousness is determined by the DURATION slider.

 ### Hard-coded parameters

 Three important parameters of this model are set as constants in the code (See setup-constants procedure).
 They can be exposed as sliders if desired.
 The turtles’ lifespan is set to 50 years, the carrying capacity of the world is set to 300, the duration of immunity is set to 52 weeks, and the birth-rate is set to a 1 in 100 chance of reproducing per tick when the number of people is less than the carrying capacity.

 Each "tick" represents a week in the time scale of this model.

 The INFECTIOUSNESS slider determines how great the chance is that virus transmission will occur when an infected person and susceptible person occupy the same patch.
 For instance, when the slider is set to 50, the virus will spread roughly once every two chance encounters.

-The CHANCE-RECOVERY slider controls the likelihood that an infection will end in recovery/immunity.
+The CHANCE-RECOVER slider controls the likelihood that an infection will end in recovery/immunity.
 When this slider is set at zero, for instance, the infection is always deadly.

-The SETUP button resets the graphics and plots and randomly distributes 140 green susceptible people and 10 red infected people (of randomly distributed ages).
+The SETUP button resets the graphics and plots and randomly distributes NUMBER-PEOPLE in the view.
+All but 10 of the people are set to be green susceptible people and 10 red infected people (of randomly distributed ages).
 The GO button starts the simulation and the plotting function.

 Three output monitors show the percent of the population that is infected, the percent that is immune, and the number of years that have passed.
 The plot shows (in their respective colors) the number of susceptible, infected, and immune people.
 It also shows the number of individuals in the total population in blue.